 For best comparability, the following experiments were conducted with the same column, aliquots of the same sample, and the same mobile phase batch to exclude non-instrumental effects on the transfer.
-Seven consecutive injections were executed with each system.
-Figure 1 displays the comparison of both instruments under conditions outlined in the EP monograph.
-The chromatogram is populated over the complete run time with peaks of chlorhexidine, specified impurities, and unknowns not specified in the SST standard leaflet.
-For reasons of clarity, the focus is on all peaks that exceeded a minimum peak area of 0.3 mAU·min in the following.
+Six consecutive injections were executed with each system.
+Figure 1 displays the comparison of both instruments in their default configurations under conditions as outlined in the EP monograph.
+The chromatogram is populated over the complete run time with peaks of the main compound chlorhexidine, specified impurities, and unknowns not specified in the SST standard leaflet.9 For reasons of clarity, the focus is on all peaks that exceeded a minimum peak area of 0.3 mAU-min in the following.